apoorvap11/Mortgage-risk-modeling/README.md

 ### Interpretable Machine Learning • Responsible AI • SHAP • Partial Dependence • Credit Risk Analytics

 This project builds and explains machine learning models that predict **high-priced mortgage loans**, a critical factor in assessing borrower risk, fairness, and financial outcomes.
-The focus is not only on predictive performance but on **transparency, interpretability, and responsible ML practices** — skills essential for real-world credit risk modeling.
+The focus is not only on predictive performance but on **transparency, interpretability, and responsible ML practices**, skills essential for real-world credit risk modeling.

 Originally developed as part of my graduate coursework, this repo has been fully refined into a **professional, portfolio-quality project** demonstrating end-to-end responsible machine learning.